 Since the ultimate goal is to make it as a pro or go to college, there is a very long way to go, many things to do on the way, plenty of up’s and down’s and it’s easy to lose focus and motivation.

 Focus on whatever you are working on, for example, improve that end range forehand to be as deep and heavy as you can or be able to finish more points at the net.
-This worked for me, instead of putting goals like “let’s make main draw in Grand Slams next year”.
+This worked for me, instead of putting goals like “let’s make the main draw in Grand Slams next year”.
 Every case is different but we all have things we are focused on.

 In my opinion, it’s important that part of the daily training program has match play included.
-If your environment doesn’t have many players, go to other centers or find local players happy to play sets.
+If your environment doesn’t have many players, go to other centers, or find local players happy to playsets.

 Playing sets will expose you to the same situations as in competition and you can identify which areas you can improve.
-Playing lots of practices matches helps you be focused in a real match play.
+Playing lots of practice matches helps you be focused in a real match play.

 5. Push the player with knowledge and common sense.